Admin Guide: Using PowerShell with the Azure Information Protection unified client

 Your API permissions should look like the following image:

 Now you've completed the registration of this app with a secret, you're ready to run Set-AIPAuthentication with the parameters AppId, and AppSecret.
 Additionally, you'll need your tenant ID.

-You can quickly copy your tenant ID by using Azure portal: Azure Active Directory > Manage > Properties > Directory ID.
+You can quickly copy your tenant ID by using Azure portal: Microsoft Entra ID > Manage > Properties > Directory ID.

 Running the Set-AIPAuthentication cmdlet

 Open Windows PowerShell with the Run as administrator option.